 Unicycling is a low-impact exercise.
 It offers the same benefits to your cardiovascular system as many other exercises that are more demanding on joints.
 Based on research by the Hilary Commission in New Zealand, Unicycling is an aerobic activity that lowers your low-density lipoprotein cholesterol.

-This type is considered the most harmful for your health when done frequently.
+This type is considered the most harmful to your health when done frequently.
 While any exercise can cause some fatigue in the short term, it will increase your stamina and endurance as your body adjusts to a new lifestyle.

 Unicycling strengthens the muscles in your calf.
 Identifying your calf muscles is essential in your quest to increase your strength and build an athletic body.
 While you try to improve the balance of your Unicycle, it will also tone the core muscles.